gvanrossum/gvanrossum.github.io/essays/formal.md

 Now that we've established state and frames, we need to talk about exceptions.
 Everything that produces a value (an action or a calculation) may also raise an exception.
-We will redefine the return values as having the followintg structure (making up syntax as we go):
+We will redefine the return values as having the following structure (making up syntax as we go):

 ```py
 class $Result: